pascallaliberte/sharpen.page/index.md

 <div markdown="1" class="home-service-offering-summary">

-### _Option #1_<br>Put the Product Back on Track
+### _Option #1_<br>Product Rescue

 I'll lead improvements to the product positioning over multiple months.
-I'll run customer interviews, form hypotheses, prepare changes to the app for your developers to implement, tweak the landing pages and track performance.
+I'll run customer interviews, form hypotheses, prepare changes (Shape Up) to the app for your developers to implement, tweak the landing pages and track performance.

 USD $10k+ with revenue share, multi-month project.

 _Start here:_{: .home-service-offering-start-here }
 [Two-day Discovery Exercise, USD $425](#){: .cta-btn }

 Over the next week, I'll initiate the discovery exercise by creating a page where we'll have our discussion (async video + text).
-Subject to the [Sharpen.page Master Agreement](#).
 {: .home-service-offering-terms }

 </div>

 <div markdown="1" class="home-service-offering-summary">

-### _Option #2_<br>JTBD Coach for 3 weeks
+### _Option #2_<br>Product Coach for 3 weeks

-**Over 3 weeks, some part-time availability** to coach you on applying the Jobs-to-be-done Theory to your product strategy.
+**Over 3 weeks, some part-time availability** to coach you on your product strategy.
+It'll be helpful if you're already introduced to the Jobs-to-be-done Theory of customer behavior, but we can cover that over the 3 weeks.

-I can help:
+I'll help:

 * Identify the struggling moments your software is hired to resolve
 * Hypothesize on the broader aspirations (the progress) your customers wish to attain
 * Map out the anxieties they experience while deliberating a purchase.
 * Review your landing pages and taglines
 * Review some interview recordings
+* Determine if your product needs an overhaul, a tweak, or if it won't end up working at all

-We'll discuss your strategy over async text and screen shares on a web page on which you'll be invite and I'll provide a 2-working-day turnaround time on our exchanges over the 3 weeks.
+We'll discuss your strategy over async text and screen shares on a page on which you'll be invite and I'll provide a 2-working-day turnaround time on our exchanges over the 3 weeks.
+No live calls, all async video and text.

 _Start here:_{: .home-service-offering-start-here }
 [Start this week, over next 3 weeks, USD $2,100](#){: .cta-btn }

 After pre-payment, you'll receive an invitation to a page where we'll have hold our coaching discussion.
-Subject to the [Sharpen.page Master Agreement](#).
 {: .home-service-offering-terms }

 </div>